 C. anytime before the “respond by” date listed on the invitation

 Answer: A It seems like responding within 24 hours doesn’t give you much time, but that’s the whole point of doing it so quickly.
-You see, receiving an invitation is an honor, even if it’s to an event you’d rather not attend, so responding quickly repays the honor.
-I explain it better in the post that is linked.
+You see, receiving an invitation is an honor, even if it’s to an event you’d rather not attend.
+Responding quickly repays the honor.
+I explain it in the post that is linked.
 The two things I currently receive the most questions about are modern RSVP etiquette and what to do when people are paying more attention to their phone than to you.
-There’s no doubt that not responding to invitations is a subject that frustrates a lot of people, and rightly so!
+There’s no doubt that not responding to invitations is a subject that frustrates a lot of people!

 7. When you are the recipient of a gift (other than a wedding gift) in the mail, you should…